jjhbotache/easy-site/README.md

 - solve bugs:
    - ~~can`t schedule an appointment in the last time colinding with the resthours~~

+- turn off/on calendar function from django panel
+- check responsiveness of all pages
+- create easy site landing page

 ### **Estructura General del Proyecto**